 Servings 12 servings

-This spinach artichoke dip is creamy, cheesy, and packed with flavor!
+This spinach artichoke dip is creamy, cheesy, and easy to make.
+Serve with tortilla chips, crackers, baguette slices, or vegetables.

 Servings 12 servings